AckerlyXu/heima/articles/site-recovery/site-recovery-architecture-hyper-v-to-azure.md

 Site Recovery can replicate Hyper-V VMs on Hyper-V clusters and standalone hosts that are managed with or without System Center Virtual Machine Manager (VMM).

-Post any comments at the bottom of this article, or in the [Azure Recovery Services Forum](https://social.msdn.microsoft.com/Forums/en-US/home?forum=hypervrecovmgr).

 ## Architectural components

 There are a number of components involved when replicating Hyper-V VMs to Azure.